pdjr-beatrice/log/README.md

 meaning that it will be processed normally but the result will not be saved to the log.
-This behaviour can be used in combination with subsequent conditional enquiries to perform and invisible test.
+This behaviour can be used in combination with subsequent conditional enquiries to perform an invisible test.

 ## Log system scripts